Margaret Ann Moore: Books

 Moore co-authored the Coaching Psychology Manual published by Wolters Kluwer in 2009 and 2015.

 She is a co-author of two Harvard Health books: "Organize Your Mind, Organize Your Life" released by Harlequin in 2012, relaunched by Harper Collins as Train Your Brain in 2020 and "Organize Your Emotions, Optimize Your Life" published by William Morrow in 2016.

 She is a co-editor and coaching theory chapter author of the American Medical Association book published by Elsevier titled: Coaching in Medical Education in 2022.

+She is a co-author of a 2025 Berrett Koehler book titled “The Science of Good Leadership: Nine ways to expand your impact.